lyteword/chspurgeon-tod/volume-2/psalm-43.md

 **Verse 5.**&nbsp;&nbsp;*Health of my countenance,*&nbsp;removing that which mars it—sin, shame, fear, care, sorrow, weakness, etc.

-## WORKS UPON THE FORTY-THIRD PSALM
+## Works Upon The Forty-Third Psalm

 "Soul cordials against Sore Discomforts: in a Commentary or&nbsp;*Explanations and Applications of the whole Forty-third Psalm, "*&nbsp;pp. 312-562 of&nbsp;*"The Works of Dr. Nathanael Homes, "*&nbsp;1652 (folio).